agronskiy/ml-teaching/README.md

 # ml-teaching
-Some occasional materials for the course of Machine Learning at the ETH
+Some occasional materials for the course of Machine Learning at the ETH.